locize/blog/source/_posts/next-i18n-static.md

 **Yeah no `i18n support is not compatible with next export` error anymore!!!**

 **Congratulations!
-Now you can "deploy" the content of your `out` directory to any static werbserver.**
+Now you can "deploy" the content of your `out` directory to any static web server.**

 *🧑‍💻 The complete code can be found [here](https://github.com/adrai/next-language-detector/tree/main/example).*